ksandstr/muidl/README.md

 How?
 ----

-Compiling the custom version of libIDL that µIDL uses requires the
+Compiling µIDL, including its customized version of libIDL, requires the

-    gnome-common flex bison
+    gnome-common flex bison llvm-3.6-dev

-packages on Debian GNU/Linux and compatible derivatives.
+packages on Devuan GNU/Linux and compatible Debian derivatives.
+Note that µIDL is currently incompatible with LLVM 3.7.

 The unit test framework requires the following Perl modules on the build
 system:

     File::Temp Test::More Test::Harness

-Once you've got these, say

-    $ make

-like there's ass in your pants.
+After that, use the Makefile with the appropriate program.

 Health warning
 --------------

 The code is an unwholesomely Lovecraftian mess.
-This is caused by a lack of formal testing and specification throughout development, a.k.a. early prototype disease.
+This is related to a lack of proper testing and specification throughout development, and a good bit of simple code rot. (who uses GLib anymore anyway.)

-You have been warned.

   -- Kalle A. Sandström <ksandstr@iki.fi>